AbdulmalekAlshugaa/Saga-pattern-RN-app/README.md

 # E-Commerce-App
-This application serves as an assessment for an interview.
 I have implemented the best practices of separation of concerns and utilized the saga pattern design to handle side effects.

 # Task
 Create a simple React Native application that displays a list of products fetched from any